- Related Products:

 CNS neuroinflammation research in areas outside ophthalmology – brain inflammation, spinal cord disease, meningitis, encephalitis, systemic autoimmunity – faces the fundamental problem that CNS functional endpoints are difficult to measure non-invasively in rodents.
 Motor scoring (rotarod, beam walk, EAE clinical scale), cognitive tests (Morris water maze, novel object recognition), and biopsy or imaging-dependent measures each capture one aspect of CNS function but require significant procedural resources, suffer from high variability and floor/ceiling effects, or are terminal.
 Visual acuity measured by OptoDrum provides a non-invasive, rapidly repeatable, quantitative CNS functional endpoint that can be incorporated into any neuroinflammatory research protocol at minimal additional cost, simultaneously with other behavioural and imaging assessments.

 The scientific basis for this biomarker argument is solid.
-Sheng et al (2026) demonstrated that neuroinflammatory amyloid accumulation in the retina – a hallmark of Alzheimer’s disease pathology – produces OptoDrum-measurable visual acuity deficits, validating visual function as a biomarker of neuroinflammatory burden in a non-demyelinating neurodegenerative context (Sheng et al, 2026).
-Kinuthia et al (2025) demonstrated that OptoDrum tracks the functional visual benefit of immunomodulation in inflammatory retinopathy with metabolic overlap (Kinuthia et al, 2025), and Xue et al (2023) showed that alleviating ischaemic demyelination preserves OptoDrum- measured visual function, bridging vascular and neuroinflammatory mechanisms (Xue et al, 2023).
-For the Alzheimer’s disease biomarker context, see the Alzheimer’s Disease cluster page.
-For the retinal degeneration cluster cross-reference, see Retinal Degeneration.
-For the ischaemia and vascular disease angle, see the Vascular and Metabolic Disease application page, the Retinal Ischaemia-Reperfusion Injury cluster page, and the Blindness cluster page.
+Sheng et al. (2026, Invest Ophthalmol Vis Sci.) demonstrated that neuroinflammatory amyloid accumulation in the retina – a hallmark of Alzheimer's disease pathology – produces OptoDrum-measurable visual acuity deficits, validating visual function as a biomarker of neuroinflammatory burden in a non-demyelinating neurodegenerative context.
+Kinuthia et al. (2025, JCI Insight.) demonstrated that OptoDrum tracks the functional visual benefit of immunomodulation in inflammatory retinopathy with metabolic overlap, and Xue et al. (2023, Brain Pathol.) showed that alleviating ischaemic demyelination preserves OptoDrum- measured visual function, bridging vascular and neuroinflammatory mechanisms.

 How Striatech products help